Data & Products

 - State, in terms that are as specific as possible, the climate data required e.g. station(s)/time periods/ elements.

 Normally you will receive a response to your request within one month of its receipt.

-Most historical data held by Met Éireann are not available on this Web Site.
 A range of Climate data and products can be obtained, usually within three working days, by completing an Order Form or by contacting Climate Enquiries.